MIT-Emerging-Talent/ET6-foundations-group-31/README.md

   Guidelines, communication , learning goals, constraints, & retrospective.

 - **`notes/`**:
-  A centralized space for meeting minutes, shared knowledge, and documentation
+  A centralized space for shared knowledge

 - **`solutions/`**:
   Python solutions to our coding challenges with test files.